ucb-substrate/argon/README.md

 Start the GUI and run `:openCell inset_rect()`.
 Click on the `met2` layer from the layer sidebar on the right to select it.
 Hit `R` to use the Rect tool and click on two points on the screen to draw your first rectangle.
-You should see a rectangle appear in the GUI and code.
+You should see a rectangle appear in the GUI and code editor.

 Select the `met1` layer and draw another rectangle that surrounds the first.

 Let us now dimension the rectangles such that the `met2`